keithonpy/ITC_DevOps_pipeline/README.md

 ## Limitations of Agile model

-* Development team wants to change VS Operation team wants to be stable
+* Development team wants to change
+* Operation team wants to be stable

-* That's why the DevOps comes
+**That's why the DevOps comes!!**

 ## DevOps Stages in big data
 DevOps is a methodology instead of technology​.
 It helps to build, evolve and operate a rapidly changing systems at scale​